With the cold and flu season upon us, I thought it would be helpful to share some tips and recommendations that may boost your immune system.

 4) Use essential oils

 (please click here for a study on the antiviral, antibacteria, and antifungal benefits of essential oils, however the detailed understanding on the antiviral action of essential oils still requires more research)

 -Thieves oil: is a blend of cinnamon, clove, eucalyptus, lemon, and rosemary that may boost the immune system and promote a healthy respiratory system.
-You can find this at Pure Pharmacy (locations throughout BC) and other local pharmacies.
 I use the medical grade version from Doterra called on guard, which you can safely use internally as well as externally (i.e. spray, on bottoms of feet mixed with a carrier oil).
 Click here to order on guard.

 -lavender and tea tree oil: these may be used for their sanitizing properties

 This is a photo of a pharmacist boiling traditional Chinese medicine (TCM) at the First Affiliated Hospital of Anhui University of Chinese Medicine in Hefei, east China’s Anhui Province, Feb.
 24, 2020.
 The hospital took the responsibility for compounding, boiling and delivering traditional Chinese medicine to seven designated hospitals for treating COVID-19 patients in Hefei.
 It brings me back, as this is the Hospital I actually worked at in China back in 2005.
 According to local health authorities, 98.5 percent of infected patients in Shanxi have received TCM treatment, and 91.5 percent of those who have used TCM are getting results (click here for article, Xinhua/Zhou Mu).